-Haworthia diversifolia, Haworthia schmidtiana var. diversifolia, Haworthia nigra f. nana, Haworthia schmidtiana f. nana
+Haworthia diversifolia, Haworthia nigra f. nana, Haworthia nigra var. diversifolia, Haworthia schmidtiana f. nana, Haworthia schmidtiana var. diversifolia

 How to Grow and Care

 These succulents are not considered difficult houseplants to grow.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
 If you're given a Haworthia in such a container, ensure the container has adequate drainage.